Daniel Merriweather

-Daniel Paul Merriweather (born 17 February 1982) is an Australian R&B recording artist.
+Daniel Paul Merriweather (born 17 February 1982) is an Australian R&B singer-songwriter and record producer.
 Merriweather's debut solo album, Love & War, was released in June 2009.
 It entered the UK Albums Chart at number two.
 It was preceded by two singles, "Change" and "Red", which both made the top 10 on the related singles chart.
 Merriweather has won two ARIA Music Awards, Best Urban Release in 2005 for "She's Got Me" and Best Male Artist in 2009 for Love & War.

 In addition to his solo career, he has worked as a featured vocalist for other well-known artists.
 His guest vocals are included on album tracks by Disco Montego, Mark Ronson and Phrase.
-His collaborations with Ronson led to working in the United Kingdom including lead vocals on 2007 Ronson's hit "Stop Me", a cover version of "Stop Me If You Think You've Heard This One Before", a song by The Smiths.
+His collaborations with Ronson led to working in the United Kingdom including lead vocals on 2007 Ronson's hit "Stop Me", a cover version of "Stop Me If You Think You've Heard This One Before", a song by The Smiths, in medley with the Supremes' "You Keep Me Hangin' On".
 In November 2019, Daniel announced his first single for ten years titled 'Everything I Need', followed up by an album announcement.
-Merriweather played a couple of sold out London gigs too.
+Merriweather played 4 sold out London gigs too.

-Merriweather was in a relationship with lawyer Coleen Mensa from 2017-2022.
+Merriweather has been in a relationship with lawyer Coleen Mensa since 2017.
 In 2020, the couple gave birth to Zion Daniel Kojo Merriweather.

 Biography

 Personal life

-Daniel Paul Merriweather was born the eldest of three boys for teacher parents, and grew up in the Melbourne suburb of Sassafras in the Dandenong Ranges.
+Daniel Paul Merriweather was born the eldest of three boys to teacher parents, and grew up in the Melbourne suburb of Sassafras in the Dandenong Ranges.
 Both his parents are teachers and he has two brothers.
 His maternal grandfather, Ted Ellis, was also an Australian rules footballer for North Melbourne and Footscray, while Daniel is an Essendon supporter.

-Merriweather attended The Patch Primary School, Billanook College, Blackburn High School and Swinburne Senior Secondary College (for year 11) and left school when he was aged 17.
+Merriweather attended Billanook College, Blackburn High School, and Swinburne Senior Secondary College (for year 11) and left school when he was aged 17.
 His musical education began with violin lessons at the age of four; he started guitar at age 13; his music grades at Blackburn High were average.
 As a teen, he was in a social environment that cultivated violent tendencies and on one occasion was charged with assault.
 After dropping out of school, he focused his attention on music, taking vocal lessons and performing in clubs around Melbourne.

 Merriweather spent much of his time between New York and London, and as from 2009 resided in East Harlem.
 Since the age of 18, Merriweather has had a tattoo on his inside-right forearm bearing the Latin phrase for "love or money".

 Merriweather indicated in 2009 that he planned another tattoo for his back – a 100-word excerpt from the last verse of the poem "Jim Jones", quoted in Robert Hughes' book The Fatal Shore, which includes "For night and day ... we toil and toil".